David

 He also missed two calls from his father.

-And he never saw the message that came through shortly after—
+And he never saw the message that came through shortly after.

-a long, neatly structured text.
+A long, neatly structured text.

 A breakdown of everything David could’ve done better this semester.

-A reminder that misused Spanish pronouns weren’t just mistakes, they were proof of mediocrity.
+A reminder that misused Spanish pronouns weren’t just mistakes.
+They were proof of mediocrity.

 That neatness wasn’t the same as drive.